 Other dry items I keep in my pantry are paper towels, napkins, extra toilet paper, dog food, and cat food.

 Coffee, tea, and bottled water.
 I always have water on hand!
 I also have tonic water, lemon, and lime juice.

 I must have garlic salt, garlic powder, tri-colored peppercorns, and parsley for my signature seasoning mix.
 Some of my other staples would be Italian Seasoning Blend by Frontier Organics and Smoked Paprika for topping my fish and deviled eggs, Saffron, Thyme, Rosemary (although I always use fresh), Montreal Steak Seasoning, Celtic Sea Salt, and more.

 You can organize your pantry however you like.
 My husband was so kind as to not only move my pantry to make it accessible from the actual kitchen, but he added more useful shelves.
 He even included a special shelving system just for all of my herbs and spices!

 Our pantry is currently under construction, so if you need a little extra inspiration check out my Pantry board on Pinterest:

 Now that you have embraced your brand-new lifestyle of eating clean, what do you keep on hand to keep the momentum successful?
-Every pantry should have some useful things in case the zombie apocalypse or COVID pandemic gets out of control.
+Every pantry should have some useful things in case the zombie apocalypse or the pandemic gets out of control.
 Or you have a snack attack and really want to be bad.
 Stock up with healthy things and be prepared!

 Medical Disclaimer: What I’ve shared with you here is not intended to be a substitute for a medical diagnosis or treatment of any medical condition.
 Always seek the advice of your physician with any questions you may have regarding your own medical conditions.